Trust you can verify, and revoke.

 The platform bulk

-Constellation server, Beacon core, Lyra, and Spectra ship source-available — free to run, read, and modify, converting to open source on a time delay.
+Constellation server, Beacon core, Lyra, and Spectra will ship source-available: free to run, read, and modify, converting to open source on a time delay.

 - Free except a competing hosted service